Arts and Sciences Residential College

 POLIS: Politically Oriented Learners In Society

-The POLIS residential learning community will engage incoming Political Science majors with the local history and politics of the Chattanooga area, transforming college students into active citizens with a stake in their communities and the region.
+The POLIS Residential learning community will engage incoming Political Science majors with the local history and politics of the Chattanooga area, transforming college students into active citizens with a stake in their communities and the region.
 Collaborations with Chattanooga community organizations and boards will enable students to address real problems and help find new solutions.
-Students in this LLC will have greater engagement with their major, faculty, and department—building deeper relationships at UTC.
+Student in this LLC will have greater engagement with their major, faculty and department-building deeper relations at UTC.

 Contact: Dr. Marcus Mauldin 423-425-5702